inner-outer-space/de-zoomcamp-2024/week_1_basics_n_setup/docker_sql/readme.md

 <b>All changes made in a container are lost when that container is destroyed<br> Changes made in one container will not affect the image or any subsequent containers created from that image.</b>
 </div><br><br><br>

-### DOCKERFILE
+## DOCKERFILE
 You'll normally need more than just python or ubuntu installed in your container.
 You could specify a bash entrypoint and then install libraries etc via the command line but these will all disappear when you close the container.
 ```bash
 $ docker run -it --entrypoint=bash python:3.9
 ```

-You can create a docker file to provide more information on how to set up the container.
-You start with base image and install libraries.
-You can also create an executable process such as data pipeline (pipeline.py), copy that file to the container, and run it on creation.
+The dockerfile expands on a base image and allows for the creation of complex images.
+The file contains instructions on how to set up the container and includes running commands, installing libraries, copying files into the container etc. You can also create an executable process such as data pipeline (pipeline.py), copy that file to the container, and run it on creation.

-DOCKERFILE EXAMPLE THAT RUNS A PIPELINE.PY FILE
+#### DOCKERFILE EXAMPLE THAT RUNS A PIPELINE.PY FILE
 ```python
 FROM python:3.9.1